Elephant attack leaves American woman dead in Zambia's Kafue National Park

 The vehicle stops and then another voice, presumably the game ranger, tries to ward off the elephant verbally as the large pachyderm hooks its tusks onto the vehicle and rolls it several times.

-Family members have said in a social media post that Gail Mattson, a 79-year-old Minnesotan, was killed in the attack.
+Family members confirmed that Gail Mattson, a 79-year-old Minnesotan, was killed in the attack.
 In the post on Facebook, Rona Wells said her mother had died in "a tragic accident while on her dream adventure."

+Mattson, a retired loan officer, was 11 days into a month-long vacation overseas, her family told WCCO, describing her as "adventurous" and "loved by everybody."

 Wilderness Safaris, which operates the tour in the Zambian park, said in a statement that it was cooperating with national authorities to investigate the incident and it offered condolences to Mattson's family.